Metallocene: History

-The first metallocene to be classified was ferrocene, and was discovered simultaneously in 1951 by Kealy and Pauson, and Miller et al. Kealy and Pauson were attempting to synthesize fulvalene through the oxidation of a cyclopentadienyl salt with anhydrous FeCl_{3} but obtained instead the substance C_{10}H_{10}Fe At the same time, Miller et al reported the same iron product from a reaction of cyclopentadiene with iron in the presence of aluminum, potassium, or molybdenum oxides.
+The first metallocene was ferrocene, discovered simultaneously in 1951 by Kealy and Pauson, and Miller et al. Kealy and Pauson were attempting to synthesize fulvalene through the oxidation of a cyclopentadienyl salt with anhydrous FeCl_{3} but obtained instead the substance C_{10}H_{10}Fe At the same time, Miller et al reported the same iron product from a reaction of cyclopentadiene with iron in the presence of aluminum, potassium, or molybdenum oxides.
 The structure of "C_{10}H_{10}Fe" was determined by Geoffrey Wilkinson et al. and by Ernst Otto Fischer et al. These two were awarded the Nobel Prize in Chemistry in 1973 for their work on sandwich compounds, including the structural determination of ferrocene.
 They determined that the carbon atoms of the cyclopentadienyl (Cp) ligand contributed equally to the bonding and that bonding occurred due to the metal d-orbitals and the π-electrons in the p-orbitals of the Cp ligands.
 This complex is now known as ferrocene, and the group of transition metal dicyclopentadienyl compounds is known as metallocenes.
 Metallocenes have the general formula [(η^{5}-C_{5}H_{5})_{2}M].
 Fischer et al. first prepared the ferrocene derivatives involving Co and Ni.
 Often derived from substituted derivatives of cyclopentadienide, metallocenes of many elements have been prepared.